deankoch/wxArchive/README.md

 * imputation: resample to 13km (as needed)
 * imputation: predict missing times using AR2 and seasonal trend (as needed)

 The first two steps are then repeated for GFS.
-So far I have not encountered any missing data issues with GFS.
-If we run into issues in the future, it would be easy to implement the same gap-filling routine as with RAP/RUC.
+Then the same gap-filling routine is used to impute any missing/future unseen times.

 ## Files